christie888/christie888.github.io/_pages/about.md

 📚 Research Topics
-I am specializing in the following research areas:
+<br>I am specializing in the following research areas:

 **✨Topic 1: Physics-informed (PI)-AI for Traffic/Congestion Prediction**
 > Traditional AI models for traffic prediction rely on purely data-driven approaches, which often struggle with accuracy or interpretability, especially in unseen traffic dynamics.
 Incorporating physics-informed (PI) AI integrates fundamental traffic flow theories into machine learning models.
 This ensures that predictions remain physically consistent, leading to more reliable and interpretable traffic forecasts.